buildingbeautifuluis/buildingbeautifuluis.github.io/01-Chapter-1-Designing-Interfaces.md

 **Note to Self**

 Should each chapter spell out user interface in full before subsequently using UI?
 I think each chapter should kick off with user interface in full, that way folks who have skipped Chapter 1, or who have dived right into a later chapter, get the term spelled out in full before the acronym.

+Also, should I define (and use) the term digital product right at the start?
+Like our Little Thunder proposals.
+This would save me writing ‘websites and applications’ over and over again, and would be a little more contemporary.

+Check with Kyle and Paul for a second opinion.
+If I do adopt the ‘digital products’ terminology I should perhaps mention it in the overview and in Chapter 1.

 -->